How to Keep a Browser (Chrome/Safari) Always on Top on Mac

 Chrome

 TopWindow works with all Chrome windows, including incognito mode and Chrome-based browsers like Brave, Arc, Edge, and Vivaldi.
-You can also use Chrome Picture-in-Picture for videos if you prefer a smaller floating player.

 Safari

 Safari users can pin any Safari window on top.
 This is especially useful when reading an article or watching a video and taking notes in another app.
-Safari also supports Picture-in-Picture for videos.

 Firefox & Edge